 But remember, just because your puppy has stopped growing physically doesn’t mean they’re fully mature emotionally and mentally.

 If your dog came from a shelter, you may not know exactly when it was born.
 Wondering how to tell if your new puppy is actually a puppy?

 Younger dogs tend to be more active and energetic.
 As they age, dogs slow down.
 But even an older adult dog can have puppy-like bursts of energy!
 The best way to know your dog’s age is to observe physical signs of ageing.

 Start by looking at their teeth.
 If your new pup has shiny white teeth that look a bit small for their jaw, they may be under 16 weeks of age.
 By the time they’re adults, dogs have full mouths of permanent teeth.
-Click here for more on how to age a dog by looking at their teeth.

 Other physical signs of ageing include:

 - Cloudy or pale eye colour